Lymphedema

 Prevention, early detection, prognosis

-Prevention of primary lymphedema is not possible.
-This also applies to secondary lymphedema.
+Prevention of both primary and secondary lymphedema is not possible.

 Course and prognosis

-The course of lymphedema depends on two important conditions:
+The course of lymphoedema depends on two important conditions:

 • Timely detection and correspondingly early treatment.